Shadab Khan: International career

-In the 2nd unofficial Test at Bulawayo (Oct 15–18, 2016), Shadab Khan dominated for Pakistan A, scoring his maiden first-class century (129) in a total of 512 and then returning 5 wickets in Zimbabwe A’s second innings to seal an eight-wicket win and a 1–0 series result.
+In the 2nd unofficial Test at Bulawayo (Oct 15–18, 2016), Shadab Khan dominated for Pakistan A, scoring his maiden first-class century (129) in a total of 512 and then returning 5 wickets in Zimbabwe A's second innings to seal an eight-wicket win and a 1–0 series result.
 The match report highlighted his flight and variation with the ball and his counterattacking lower-order batting as the decisive factors.

 He made his Twenty20 International (T20I) debut for Pakistan against the West Indies on 26 March 2017.
 Taking 3 wickets for 7 runs in his spell, he recorded the most economical figures for a bowler completing their four overs on debut in a T20I, and was Player of the Match.
 The following month, he was added to Pakistan's Test squad for their series against the West Indies.

 Khan made his One Day International (ODI) debut for Pakistan against the West Indies on 7 April 2017.
 He made his Test debut for Pakistan, also against the West Indies, on 30 April 2017.
 He was part of Pakistan's 2017 Champions Trophy winning squad.
 In September 2017, he was named the PCB's Emerging Player of the Year.

 On 16 October 2017, against Sri Lanka, Khan scored his maiden ODI fifty.
 Khan, along with Babar Azam, made a partnership of 109 and slowly built the innings towards 200.
 When bowling, Khan took early breakthroughs in the low-scoring game taking three wickets.
-Pakistan won the match by 32 runs and Shadab was adjudged the man of the match for his all-round performances.
+Pakistan won the match by 32 runs and Khan was adjudged the man of the match for his all-round performances.

 In the 3rd T20I at Dubai on 28 Oct 2018, Pakistan completed a 3–0 sweep over Australia, winning by 33 runs after posting 150/5 (Babar Azam 50).
-Shadab Khan led the defence with a match-turning 3 for 19 in four overs, throttling Australia’s chase to 117 all out and headlining Pakistan’s clean sweep.
+Khan led the defence with a match-turning 3 for 19 in four overs, throttling Australia's chase to 117 all out and headlining Pakistan's clean sweep.